 Additionally, if you increase the loading demand of your low back, and it’s prone to injury, then you put yourself at a greater risk.

-So you may avoid shin bruising if the barbell doesn’t rub against your shins, but if you don’t maintain contact between your shins and the barbell, you may compromise your low-back position.
+So you may avoid shin bruising if the barbell doesn’t rub against your shins, but if you don’t maintain contact between your shins and the barbell, you may compromise your low-back position (a common deadlift mistake).

 Fixing Bruising Shins While Deadlifting